Skip to main content

 Best for:

-• Estates under $50,000 in total value
+• Estates under $50,000 with no real estate

 • Simple asset structure (bank accounts, vehicles, personal property)